CartoDB/odyssey.js/intro.md

 # intro

 Odyssey allows you to create event based stories.
-In order to create a story you add a some states, each of those states are raised by a trigger and some actions are performed for each state.
-For example, a trigger can be the user press right key and the action it raises is to move a map to a place.
+In order to create a story you add some states, each of those states are raised by a trigger and some actions are performed for each state.
+For example, a trigger could be "pressing the right key" and the action it raises "to move a map to a certain place".

 # most basic example